Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Solution Methodology

 \subsection{Tackling the Nonlinearity in Objective Function of the Upper-Level Problem of the Strategic Bidding Problem}

-The MCP presented in (\ref{opf}) is reformulated as sets of linear and SOC constraints over continuous and binary variables in (\ref{closed_bidding_lin}).
-The procured set of constraints can be replaced with the MCP of the original strategic bidding problem given in (\ref{opf}).
-However, the obtained optimization problem is still non-linear and hard to solve with off-the-shelf mixed-integer conic solvers, due to the bi-linear terms in the objective function of the strategic bidding problem \eqref{opfUL}.
-To remedy this challenge, the non-linear bidding strategy problem is presented in \eqref{opf} is represented by an equivalent Mixed-Integer Second-Order Cone Program (MISOCP) form as shown in \eqref{bidding}.
+The MCP presented in \eqref{opf} is reformulated as a set of linear and SOC constraints over continuous and binary variables in \eqref{closed_bidding_lin}.
+The procured set of constraints can be replaced with the MCP of the original strategic bidding problem given in \eqref{opf}.
+However, the obtained optimization problem is still non-linear and hard to solve with off-the-shelf mixed-integer conic solvers due to the bi-linear terms in the objective function of the strategic bidding problem \eqref{opfUL}.
+To relax these bi-linear terms, the non-linear strategic bidding problem \eqref{opf} is represented by an equivalent Mixed-Integer Second-Order Cone Program (MISOCP) problem, as shown in \eqref{bidding}.
 The details of the process to procure the equivalent form are extensively discussed in the Appendix.